czim/laravel-cms-models/documentation/FormFieldDisplayStrategies/RelationPluralAutocomplete.md

 This strategy renders a select field with autocomplete functionality, that allows multiple models to be selected.

-It submits an array with model keys that may be stored with the [RelationPluralKey store strategy](../FormFieldStoreStrategies/RelationPluralKey.md).
+It submits an array with model keys that may be stored with the [RelationPluralKeys store strategy](../FormFieldStoreStrategies/RelationPluralKeys.md).

 ## Options